jzhang-dev/lakeview/docs/index.rst

 Welcome to Lakeview's documentation!
 ====================================

-This is the documentation of Lakeview, which is currently under development and will be released by summer 2023.

 Lakeview is a Python 3 library for creating publication-quality `IGV <https://software.broadinstitute.org/software/igv/>`_-style genomic visualizations.
 Lakeview is based on `Matplotlib <https://matplotlib.org/>`_.

 Features